 Millions of weather observations are recorded worldwide, and each weather station has precise scientific instruments to measure climate variables, including humidity, temperature, and precipitation.
-While the day-to-day state of the atmosphere and its short-time variations represents the weather, the atmosphere's behavior over relatively long periods of time constitutes the climate of that place.
-And while the changes in long-term averages of daily weather are noticed, it is climate change.
+While the day-to-day state of the atmosphere and its short-time variations represents the weather, the atmosphere's behavior over relatively long periods of time constitute the climate of that place.
+In the last decades, anthropogenic greenhouse gas emissions have increased considerably, causing a warming effect in the atmosphere, and therefore affecting the balance of climate conditions leading to significant changes in weather patterns.

 Natural disasters are adverse events caused by natural forces of the Earth that are sudden and cause widespread destruction.
-Of late, there have been frequent occurrences of heatwaves, floods, wildfires, and hurricanes worldwide, and these have been linked to increasing average global temperatures.
-They represent great risk to humanity, and the economic costs related to the damages are increasing.
+Of late, there have been frequent occurrences of heatwaves, floods, wildfires, and hurricanes worldwide, which have been linked to increasing average global temperatures.

-Climate change is a major concern worldwide; while humans' collective effect has brought about various widespread, systematic changes, accelerated global warming caused by fossil fuel concerning climate change is indisputable.
+Climate change is a major concern worldwide; while humans' collective effect has brought about various widespread, systematic changes, accelerated global warming caused by fossil fuel combustion is indisputable.
+Nevertheless, the extent of these effects is still not entirely understood by the general population.
+According to a 2022 survey, more than 4 out of 10 adults worldwide did not know how much the Earth had warmed, while 30 percent of people surveyed overestimated current global warming.

 Financial support towards energy transitions to fight global warming has increased with the recognition of environmental degradation and climate change.
 Many countries support technologies that help mitigate greenhouse gas emissions to accomplish the long-term goals towards sustainable development.